koush/developer.scrypted.app/gen/interfaces/Setting.md

 > `optional` **range**: [`number`, `number`]

-The range of allowed numbers, if any, when the type is 'number'.
+The range of allowed numbers or dates/times, if any, when the type is number, timerange, or daterange, or datetimerange.

 ***